-The Reading Support Teachers work directly with children who are in need of additional support in developing their reading skills.
+Our reading teachers work directly with children who are in need of additional support in developing their reading skills.
 They also work closely with classroom teachers so that the needs of individual students can be met.
-Reading Recovery, an early intervention reading program for 1st grade students who find reading a challenge, is also available.

-ESL services are available for those children who speak a language other than English at home and are in need of support to develop their English language skills.
-They receive services from the ESL teacher.
+ENL services are available for those children who speak a language other than English at home and are in need of support to develop their English language skills.
+They receive services from the ENL teacher.

-The Speech Therapist works with children who have articulation problems as well as the children who need to develop skills to express themselves appropriately with language.
+The Speech Therapist works with children who have articulation needs as well as the children who need to develop skills to express themselves appropriately with language.

-There is a psychologist assigned to Duzine School.
-It is her responsibility to assist parents and teachers in dealing effectively with the problems that interfere with a child's learning.
+There is a school psychologist assigned to Duzine Elementary School.
+It is her responsibility to assist families and teachers in dealing effectively with the issues that interfere with a child's learning.
 This frequently requires observing, obtaining information and the testing of children.
 Support from her often helps a child get through difficult times.
 Referrals are sometimes made to outside agencies.

 Our library program offers instruction in library skills, computer literacy, reference services, and reading guidance for children at every grade level.
-The library collection provides students and teachers with a wide range of instructional materials --books, pictures, periodicals, filmstrips, video tapes, computers, DVDs and CDs.
+The library collection provides students and teachers with a wide range of instructional materials.
 The book collection is carefully chosen to include curriculum related materials (informational books, references and supplementary readers) and titles for recreational reading.
-The library staff is made up of a certified school librarian and a systems operator.
+The library staff is made up of a certified school librarian and a library clerk.
 A curriculum has been established for every grade level.

 Children are scheduled for regular library visits and encouraged to come to the library whenever they need materials for their class work or for their own enjoyment.
 The librarian works with teachers in pulling together a variety of books and other materials for use in the classroom during units of study.

-In addition to academic progress, work habits and social growth are also reviewed.
-Your child's progress is formally reported three times during the school year.
+Your child's academic and social-emotional progress is formally reported three times during the school year.
 The first two report cards are received during parent/teacher conferences which are held in November and March.
 The third and final report card will be sent home in June.
 Should you like to request additional conferences with the teacher, please feel free to do so.

 Field trips are an important part of the school’s curricula.
 In order to attend a field trip, your child must have a signed permission form.
 If you are interested in chaperoning field trips, please complete the chaperone form given in the packet of information you receive on the first day of school.